 Table 1.
 PhD Program of Study

 Nursing Core Credits

 NSG 727: Contemporary Nursing Science 3

 NSG 728: Nursing Science Theory/Philosophy 4

 NSG 732: Seminar in Nursing Scholarship 3

 NSG 735: Principles: Nursing Education 3

 NSG 736: Advanced Health Policy and Ethics 3

 NSG 737: Leadership 3

 Research Core

 NSG 724: Health Research Statistics1 3

 NSG 725: Health Research Statistics 2 3

 NSG 729: Quantitative Research Methods 3

 NSG 731: Qualitative Research Methods 3

 NSG 733: Research Grant Development 3

 NSG 734: Use of Data 3

 NSG 781: Research Mentorship 1

 NSG 783: Dissertation Seminar 2

 NSG 785: Qualifying Examination 1

 NSG 797: Dissertation Research 8

 Cognates 6

+Publication requirement

 Total Credits 55

-^{}Cognates are "electives with a purpose" that are chosen in consultation with the student advisor and are designed to enhance the depth of understanding in the focus area of the student's program of scholarly inquiry, or support the career and professional goals of the student.
+Cognates are electives with a purpose that are designed to enhance depth of understanding in the focus area of the student's program of scholarly inquiry, or support the career and professional goals of the student.
 Cognates might support in depth study of a subject area of research, research methodology, or a particular professional role the student may seek, such as leadership or education.
+Students are required to select two 3 credit courses.
+At least one of the two courses must be taken outside of the School of Nursing.